ileathan/hubot-bustabit/README.md

 # hubot-bustabit

-A hubot bustabit integration script which supports single or multi person betting.
+Hubot bustabit integration which supports single or multi person betting.
-Future versions will support single person fund mode for betting in community channels aside from the current community fund only mode.
+Future versions will support betting with personal funds along with the current community fund only mode.

-**NOTE - For this script to work you must keep a browser logged in to bustabit.com and you must follow the directions in [`bustabit_script.js`](bustabit_script.js)** (copy paste it to bustabit.com).
+For this script to work you must keep a browser logged in to bustabit.com and you must follow the directions in [`bustabit_script.js`](bustabit_script.js)** (copy paste it to bustabit.com).

 See [`src/bustabit.js`](src/bustabit.js) for full documentation.

 ## Installation

-In hubot project repo, run:
+Once you have insalled Hubot, in hubot's root directory, run:

 `npm install hubot-bustabit --save`